Geography of the Philippines: Manila-Katagalugan plains

 South of the Central Luzon plains lies the largest inland freshwater lake in Southeast Asia, Laguna de Bay.
 To the east of the lake is a plain that stretches westward to Manila Bay.
 Large rivers from bays and mountain springs traverse the plain.
 In the northern part of the region, that is, Manila and Rizal, most of the plain had been converted into cities and towns, and are thus industrialized.
 Lying east of the lake is the southern terminus of the Sierra Madre mountain range at northern Quezon province.

 To the southwest of Laguna de Bay is the nation's third largest lake, the Taal, bordered to the north by the Tagaytay Ridge, a ridge stretching from southern Cavite to northern Batangas provinces.

 Bondoc Peninsula

 The Bondoc Peninsula is located in the southeastern part of Quezon Province.

 Bicol Peninsula

 Southeast of Laguna de Bay lies the Bicol Peninsula, connected to mainland Luzon by the isthmus of Tayabas.
 The predominantly flat landscape features several solitary peaks, usually active volcanoes, which include Iriga, Mayon and Bulusan.

-The peninsula has an irregular coastline that features large bays and gulfs, which include the Lamon Bay, San Miguel Bay, Lagonoy Gulf, and Albay Gulf to the north, and the Tayabas Bay, Ragay Gulf and Sorsogon Bay to the south.
+The peninsula has an irregular coastline that features large bays and gulfs, which include Lamon Bay, San Miguel Bay, Lagonoy Gulf, and Albay Gulf to the north, and the Tayabas Bay, Ragay Gulf and Sorsogon Bay to the south.